Mechanical System Installation#

 Mechanical installation requires:

-ability to read technical drawings
+Ability to read technical drawings

-VisionController mounting#
+VisionController Assembly#

-The VisionController, industrial PC, manages image processing and communication with the robot.
+The VisionController (Industrial PC) manages image processing and communication with the robot.

 Technical specifications#

-Screw holes |
+Screw Holes |

 M5 |